DoD-Platform-One/bigbang/docs/developer/package-integration/upstream.md

       To contribute a change:

-      1. Open an issue in GitLab describing the scope of your work
+      1. Open an issue in GitLab describing the scope of your work.
-      1. Assign yourself to the issue
+      2. Assign yourself to the issue.
-      1. Label the issue with `status::doing`
+      3. Label the issue with `status::doing`.
-      1. Create a branch in the repository using your issue number as a prefix
+      4. Create a branch in the repository using your issue number as a prefix.
-      1. Make changes in code and push to your branch
+      5. Make changes in code and push to your branch.
-      1. Write tests using [cypress](https://www.cypress.io) and/or shell scripts.
+      6. Write tests using [cypress](https://www.cypress.io) and/or shell scripts.
-      1. Make commits using the [Conventional Commits](https://www.conventionalcommits.org/) format
+      7. Make commits using the [Conventional Commits](https://www.conventionalcommits.org/) format.
-      1. Update `CHANGELOG.md` using the [Keep a Changelog](https://keepachangelog.com) format
+      8. Update `CHANGELOG.md` using the [Keep a Changelog](https://keepachangelog.com) format.
-      1. Open a merge request into the `main` branch
+      9. Open a merge request into the `main` branch.
-      1. Add a reference to the issue in the merge request description
+      10. Add a reference to the issue in the merge request description.
-      1. Resolve any failures from the pipeline
+      11. Resolve any failures from the pipeline.
-      1. Resolve any merge conflicts
+      12. Resolve any merge conflicts.
-      1. Label the Merge Request with `status::review`
+      13. Label the Merge Request with `status::review`.
-      1. Contact the code owners to expedite your Merge Request review
+      14. Contact the code owners to expedite your Merge Request review.
-      1. Address any review comments and merge conflicts during the review process
+      15. Address any review comments and merge conflicts during the review process.
-      1. Wait for a code owner to approve and merge your changes
+      16. Wait for a code owner to approve and merge your changes.
-      1. Request a repository maintainer to create a release and tag
+      17. Request a repository maintainer to create a release and tag.
       ```

    - LICENSE

       The license file should contain the license terms and conditions for using the Helm charts.
 In general, Big Bang uses the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).

    - README.md